Protocol Design

 - User/Liquidator sends RFQ request to MMM

-- MMM checks inventory, calculates quote, mints if needed
+- MMM checks inventory, calculates quote, creates pairs if needed

 - MMM sends quote response back to user